mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-10-the-abysmal-state-of-linux-in-the-year-2024.md

 this purgatory.

-Let's compare these two distributions when it comes to packages sizes and shared object libraries and see they fair.
+Let's compare these two distributions when it comes to packages sizes and shared object libraries and see how they fair.

 ## Debian